David Denholm: Life and career

+Writing

-He is perhaps best known for his book on Australian history, The Colonial Australians.
+Denholm is perhaps best known for his book on Australian history, The Colonial Australians.
 John Hirst, writing in The Monthly in 2006, placed it on his brief list of the best Australian history books of all-time.
 Elsewhere, Hirst describes The Colonial Australians as an "underrated" work that "explores... the nature of colonial society by examining its physical remains," and Denholm as the historian who "best understands" the sense in which that the culture of a colony is as old as the culture of the mother country.